The Evolution of Natural Language Models: Understanding Their Impact on AI

 GPT-3, optimized for text generation and few-shot learning

-ELMo, early contextual word embeddings
+ELMo, an early model for contextual word embeddings

 ULMFiT, a practical transfer-learning framework

-Transformer-XL, enabling longer context windows
+Transformer-XL, which enables longer context windows

 CNN-based classifiers for efficient text classification